 Use of Pets.
 The presence of pet animals is prohibited on all Lakeview College Nursing campuses and clinical sites, at all times.

-Assistance Animals.
-Definition.
-The term "assistance animal" is the overarching term that refers to both service animals and support animals as defined below.
+Assistance Animals Definition.
+The term "assistance animal" is the overarching term that refers to both service animals and supports animals as defined below.
 Accordingly, an assistance animal is an animal that either (1) works, provides assistance, or performs tasks for the benefit of a person with a disability; or (2) provides emotional or other types of support that alleviate one or more identified symptoms or effects of a person’s disability.

 Use of Assistance Animals.
 Assistance animals may be used by individuals with disabilities at Lakeview College of Nursing, pursuant to the following guidelines: